uc-r/uc-r.github.io/analytics/predictive/mars.md

 <div class="figure" style="text-align: center">
 <img src="/public/images/analytics/mars/example-9-knots-1.png" alt="Figure 3: Too many knots may not generalize well to unseen data."  />
-<p class="caption">Figure 3: Too many knots may not generalize well to unseen data.</p>
+<p class="caption" style="font-size:15px">Figure 3: Too many knots may not generalize well to unseen data.</p>
 </div>

 Consequently, once the full set of knots have been created, we can sequentially remove knots that do not contribute significantly to predictive accuracy.
 This process is known as "pruning" and we can use cross-validation, as we have with the previous models, to find the optimal number of knots.